How a Democrat could win in Alabama, in charts

 The first place to watch is the "Black Belt" across the middle of the state, named for the black soil in that strip of land and known for its heavily African-American population.
 The nine counties with the largest pro-Folsom margin were found in this band of counties.
 And that doesn't even include Montgomery County -- home to the state's capital and the fourth-largest share of the vote in the 2006 race -- which delivered the largest raw vote margin for Folsom.
 This strip of counties is also home to nearly all of the majority-black counties in the state.

-The other notable county to watch for Democrats is Jefferson County, home to the state's capital city of Birmingham and the highest share of the vote in the race.
+The other notable county to watch for Democrats is Jefferson County, home to the state's largest city of Birmingham and the highest share of the vote in the race.
 Even though Folsom won Jefferson County by only four points during his win in 2006, it was his second-largest raw margin of victory in the state.
 (The county accounted for one in seven votes cast in that race.)

 But Folsom needed more than just the Black Belt and Jefferson County to win in dark red Alabama.
 He cut -- or even reversed -- Republican margins across the state, especially in counties surrounding Jefferson County -- like Tuscaloosa, Etowah, Talladega and Walker.

-Note: CORRECTION: This story has been updated to reflect that Birmingham is Alabama's largest city, not its capital.